 Transfers of ownership

-Exclusions detail the names and contact of any party with an interest in the elements excluded.
+Exclusions detail the names and contact of any party with retained IP interest in specific elements.
 For example, a designer may transfer ownership of a packaging concept, but exclude a specific element, such as an illustration, if the illustrator retains copyright.

 Members who amend or delete definitions or clauses contained in any of the documents provided under license do so at their own risk and automatically indemnify Creative Barcode® from any issues arising due to such action.